-This information on this page applies to normal Class C license.
-If you have another class license or special permit additional rules will apply and it is best to consult with a qualified DUI Attorney.
+The information on this page applies to a normal Class C license.
+If you have another class license or special permit, additional rules will apply and it is best to consult with a qualified DUI Attorney.

-In most DUI arrest your license to drive is immediately confiscated (unless you have an out-of-state license) and you are given a pink sheet of paper.
+In most DUI arrests, your license to drive is immediately confiscated (unless you have an out-of-state license) and you are given a pink sheet of paper.

 The hearing you request will typically be set about 1-2 months out.
 Please note that the temporary license they send you will NOT have a picture on it.
 If you need a picture identification then you will need to apply at the DMV for an identification card or a passport.
 If you were arrested for a first offense, and you lose this hearing or fail to request a hearing your license will be suspended for 4 months which can be reduced to 1 month followed By 5 months of work restriction if you provide proof of enrollment in a DUI school and an "SR-22."

-If your case involves a "refusal" your suspension will be for 1 year with no work restriction allowed.
-If your DUI case is a 2nd offense it will usually result in a 1-year suspension.
+If your case involves a "refusal" (your refusal to take a breath or blood test at the time of your arrest), your suspension will be for 1 year with no work restriction allowed.
+If your DUI case is a 2nd offense, it will usually result in a 1-year suspension.

 The hearing itself is conducted by a DMV employee who will not only act as the "judge" but also as the "jury."
 The hearing is conducted like a mini trial, but without jury and with unique rules.
-Testimony can be elicited By both sides, although the hearing officer usually only produces documents, such as police reports, laboratory reports and the officer's statement.
-Please note that because there is no Fifth Amendment right at this hearing you should, usually, not attend or participate at the hearing since you could be called as a witness By the hearing officer.
+Testimony can be elicited by both sides, although the hearing officer usually only produces documents, such as police reports, laboratory reports, and the officer's statement.
+Please note that because there is no Fifth Amendment right at this hearing you usually should not attend or participate at the hearing since you could be called as a witness by the hearing officer.
 A decision is usually not rendered until days or even weeks after the hearing.